Stuycs-K/finalprojectapcs-5-hernandez-alvaro-au-kayden/README.md

 Recreation of 8-Ball with following rules(many different variants of the game so these are the rules in our game):

-- If the 8 Ball goes in on your turn you Lose.
+- If the 8 Ball goes in on your turn you lose; unless that is the last ball you need to pocket.
 - Hitting a ball of the opposite type FIRST or pocketing the CueBall leads to a Scratch.
 - A scratched ball can be moved anywhere on the table.
-- Can pocket the 8 Ball for the win once all the balls of your type have been pocketed.
+- Can only pocket the 8 Ball for the win once all the balls of your type have been pocketed.
 - The first player to pocket a ball will take that ball's type.
+- If you fail to hit any ball you will also scratch.

 Table dimensions exactly taken from Dimensions.com for a 9 foot table.